robertwilltryanything-sudo/Disco/DEPLOYMENT.md

 ## Step 5: Deploy!

 1. Click the "**Deploy**" button.
-2. Vercel will pull your code, install dependencies with `yarn`, build your project, and deploy it.
+2. Vercel will pull your code, install dependencies, build your project, and deploy it.
 3. Once finished, you will get a live URL (like `disco.vercel.app`).

 ## Step 6: Update Google Cloud Console